oshi/oshi/UPGRADING.md

 The `HardwareAbstractionLayer`'s `getUsbDevices()` method now takes a boolean argument which offers both the existing tree-based or a flat list format.

+The `Networks` interface had an `updateNetworkStats()` method that was not reachable from cross-platform code.
+That method is now on the `NetworkIF` class.

 ## API Changes - oshi-json

 Decorator classes for the OSHI API which enable JSON functionality are now in